tg-sec/dvna/Task_Report/docs/setting_up_vms.md

 ## Objective

-The aim of this section is to set up the required infrastructure to perform the task and solve the 6th point of the [problem statement](problem_statement.md).
+The aim of this section is to set up the required infrastructure to perform the task and solve the 6th point of the [problem statement](problem_statement.md) under `Task 1`.

 ## System Configuration